 The Eastwick people, who were very anti-monarchist, resented their masters, and many of them gravitated towards Nonconformity in their religion – a dangerous course to take in the seventeenth century.
 But they were aided in this, it has to be said, by the activities of some hellfire preachers who held religious office locally.
 This mood was to prevail well into the next century and, even when it eventually died out, it had so affected the people that they retained a considerable independence of mind for a long time to come.
 The people of Eastwick needed to be handled carefully as they were no one’s poodles.
-A village inn had opened, the Rose and Crown: it stood where the almshouses in Eastwick now stand.
+A village inn had opened, the Rose and Crown: the earliest known reference to it was in 1699, when Thomas Halfhyde, the landlord, was called before the justices for refusing to lodge vagrants sent him by the village constable.
+It stood where the almshouses in Eastwick now stand.
 The beer no doubt added to the general air of rebellion that prevailed.

 What finally restored tranquillity to Eastwick was as unexpected as it was effective in solving the problem.
 When the Plumer family arrived at Gilston Park around the eighteenth century, they adored their estates and strove very hard to administer them correctly and efficiently.
 People of experience were appointed to key posts in the village and almost imperceptibly the villagers began to prosper.
 It would be unwise to say that everyone aspired to wealth as, regretfully, more than a fair share still lived in penury; but overall a lot of wealth was generated and circulated in Eastwick in Georgian times, and much of it was ploughed back into the village.